nodejs/node/doc/api/n-api.md

 N-API versions are additive, not SemVer.
 Version 4 is an extension to version 3 in that it has all of the APIs from version 3 with some additions.
-This means that you do NOT need to recompile for new versions of Node.js which are listed as supporting a later version.
+This means that you do not need to recompile for new versions of Node.js which are listed as supporting a later version.

 |       | 1       | 2        | 3        | 4        |